pnp/sp-dev-fx-webparts/samples/react-quotes/README.md

 * in the command line run:
   * `npm install`
   * `gulp serve`
-* In the browser that opens add the webpart to your page.
+* In the browser that opens add the web part to your page.
-* After the webpart has loaded it will load the quote automatically or you can edit the webparts properties to display a manual quote.
+* After the web part has loaded it will load the quote automatically or you can edit the webparts properties to display a manual quote.

 ## Features

-This webpart loads a random quote from a third-party api (https://favqs.com/api).
-Additionally a quote can be entered manually and the text color of the quote and author can be adjusted through the webpart properties.
+This web part loads a random quote from a third-party api (https://favqs.com/api).
+Additionally a quote can be entered manually and the text color of the quote and author can be adjusted through the web part properties.

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-webparts/samples/readme-template" />